renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/impute.md

 - Data: dataset with imputed values

-Some Orange's algorithms and visualizations cannot handle unknown values in the data.
+Some Arithmos's algorithms and visualizations cannot handle unknown values in the data.
 This widget does what statisticians call imputation: it substitutes missing values by values either computed from the data or set by the user.
 The default imputation is (1-NN).

 ![](images/impute-stamped.png)